rust-lang/rust/src/doc/rustc/src/platform-support/armv7a-vex-v5.md

 ## Building the target

 Rust does not ship pre-compiled artifacts for this target.
-You can use `build-std` feature to build ELF binaries with `std` support.
+You can use the `build-std` feature to build ELF binaries with `std` support.

 `.cargo/config.toml`: